 The length of this process depends on how long it will take to gather your references and for them to complete the ratings.
 It will typically post on Martindale.com within 24 hours of its completion.

 How Will an AV Rating Affect my Firm?

 While these ratings are just a part of a whole when a client is trying to select an attorney, ratings are a large factor.
 One survey suggested that over 90% of consumers looked at online reviews when selecting a service or business.
 Being an AV Rated Law firm won’t do everything to get customers (that’s where SEO comes in), but it makes a difference.

 Are AV Ratings for Firms or Individuals?

 While law firms as a whole aren’t put through a peer-review process, they are still recognized.
-Here’s how it works: if individual attorneys are given an AV rating within a law firm, the law firm will be given the rating of the individual with the highest rating.
+Here’s how it works: if there’s an individual AV rated attorney within a law firm, the law firm will be given the rating of the individual with the highest rating.

 If you have any questions regarding your lawyer website and AV ratings, please don’t hesitate to contact the SEO experts at Law Firm Sites.
-We can create a website design that showcases your peer-review rating badge if you’ve recently been AV Rated for maximum impact.
+We can create an attorney website design that showcases your peer-review rating badge if you’ve recently received an AV rating or other rating for maximum impact.